Co-written by Tom Kilgannon

 CAIR lobbied the academy's superintendent, Lt.
 Gen. David Huntoon, to rescind Boykin's invitation.
 Apparently, the self-esteem of Muslim cadets and Allah's adherents elsewhere would suffer lasting damage if Boykin — who is unashamed of his Christian faith, an expert on radical Islam and one of the planet's foremost practitioners of unconventional warfare — were to speak on those matters.

 This isn't the first time Islamists and leftists have intimidated military leaders here at home and demanded the silencing of Christian voices.
 In 2010, the Pentagon issued — and subsequently withdrew — an invitation for Franklin Graham to speak at the Defense Department's National Day of Prayer.
+Earlier that year, Tony Perkins, a former Marine and head of the Family Research Council, was invited to speak at a prayer luncheon at Andrews Air Force Base.
+But when President Barack Obama subjected our military to open homosexuals, Perkins was deemed too controversial.

 Officials at CAIR claim that their opposition to appearances by people like Boykin or Graham is well-intentioned and argue that remarks deemed critical of Islam can precipitate violence.
 They do have a point.